 That said, companies operating in free zones have traditionally been restricted from engaging in certain activities “onshore” in the U.A.E. mainland.
 Free zone entities may generally only conduct trading activities outside the U.A.E., unless a mainland-based commercial agent is appointed.
 If trade does occur within the mainland, customs duties will be applied.

 Should companies not wish to establish in free zones, they can establish “onshore” in the U.A.E.
 However, companies licensed by the economic departments of each Emirate have traditionally been subject to at least a 51% U.A.E. ownership requirement.

 The U.S.-U.A.E.
 Business Council has created forums for businesses to engage with the U.A.E.
-Ministry of Economy and other relevant authorities such as Dubai FDI regarding reforms to the U.A.E.’s foreign ownership regulations.
+Ministry of Economy and other relevant authorities such as Dubai FDI, the Sharjah Investment and Development Authority (Shurooq), and Abu Dhabi Investment Office (ADIO) regarding reforms to the U.A.E.’s foreign ownership regulations and opportunities for U.S. businesses in the U.A.E.
 Moreover, it has served as a direct liaison between the business community and U.A.E. authorities.

-At the same time, the Business Council provides vital information about these laws and regulations through its regular media digests and publications such as its June 2018 report on the U.A.E.’s Changes to Foreign Ownership, its January 2019 update on the U.A.E.’s New FDI Law, and its Guide to Doing Business in the U.A.E.
+At the same time, the Business Council provides vital information about these laws and regulations through its regular media digests and publications such as its June 2018 report on the U.A.E.’s Changes to Foreign Ownership, its January 2019 update on the U.A.E.’s New FDI Law, and its May 2020 third edition Guide to Doing Business in the U.A.E.